Seasons Greetings From The White House

 Season’s Greetings from the White House is the first book devoted primarily to Presidential Christmas gifts and cards, all of which have been beautifully reproduced, chronologically recorded and historically documented.
 More than just behind-the-scenes stories and First Family recollections are accounts of national and world events surrounding the time of Christmas.
-This sixth edition documents the first Christmas of the George W. Bush family in the White House, a holiday made memorable by the fact that the Executive Mansion had to be closed to public tours because of the danger of terrorist acts.
+This eighth edition documents nearly a century of Christmases at the White House.
+It tells the stories of Presidential Christmas cards, messages, gifts and holiday decorations from Calvin Coolidge to Donald J. Trump.

-Interwoven with the personal recollections of Laura Bush and other First Family members are accounts of national and world events surrounding the time of Christmas and how these affected the family’s holiday celebrations—even when the events included Presidential impeachment and the election of the First Lady to the U.S. Senate.
+Interwoven with the personal recollections of First Family members are accounts of national and world events surrounding the time of Christmas and how these affected the family’s holiday celebrations—even when the events included a terrorist attack on American soil, Presidential impeachment and the election of a First Lady to the U.S. Senate.
 As the first single volume to bring together selected Presidential tree-lighting speeches, Season’s Greetings from the White House is truly a mini-history of America dating back to 1923 and Calvin Coolidge’s first National Christmas Tree.

 Season’s Greetings shares the personal experiences of artists whose works came to grace Presidential cards and gift prints.
 Adrian Martinez admits growing up only seven blocks from the White House and walked past it everyday.
 Years later he was asked to paint the art for the Bushes first Christmas card.
 Jamie Wyeth tells why he painted squirrel tracks in the snow leading up to the North Portico for Reagan’s 1984 Christmas card and the challenge he had in painting the Bushes pets for their 2005 card; Thomas W. Jones not only painted four interiors for the Reagan’s last four years, but was commissioned by the author to paint a new cover for Season’s Greetings in 2000.
-Thomas McKnight relates how he created the first contemporary Red Room and Blue Room paintings for Clinton Presidential cards and gift prints; Cecil Stoughton, as the President’s personal photographer, recalls the Kennedy sleigh ride on the White House lawn.
+Thomas McKnight relates how he created the first contemporary Red Room, Blue Room and Green Room paintings for Clinton Presidential cards and gift prints; Cecil Stoughton, as the President’s personal photographer, recalls the Kennedy sleigh ride on the White House lawn.
 The photo he took was subsequently “airbrushed within an inch of its life” for use on the 1962 Christmas card.
 Dwight Eisenhower painted his own art for six of his eight gift prints.
-Other artists whose stories unfold include Mark Hampton, Edward Lehman, James Steinmeyer, Ray Ellis, James Blake and Kay Jackson, the first woman to paint the First Family’s card.
+Other artists whose stories unfold include Mark Hampton, Edward Lehman, James Steinmeyer, Ray Ellis, James Blake, David Drummond, Tim Allen Lawson, Chris Hankinson and Kay Jackson, the first woman to paint the First Family’s card.
+Larassa Kabel and Emily Buchanan followed in her footsteps painting art for the Obama's cards.

 To bring in historical color, the author interviewed, in addition to Laura Bush, four other former First Ladies, namely Nancy Reagan, Barbara Bush, Rosalynn Carter and Betty Ford, and several children of First Families.
 Among the warmly human tales is John Coolidge’s revelation that his father’s “drag-along” handshake enabled him to survive several thousand handshakes at a single New Year’s Day reception – while his mother’s hand would be so swollen that her glove had to be cut off.